This fruit tree produces surprising fruits, sloes, that are always best when they’ve burst just after the first frost spells.

 Click to open the post in a new tab on the relevant social media site.
 Follow us there, comment, and share!

 Create or join a topic on our gardening forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Blackthorn sloes shared by Marek Michalski under © CC BY-NC 2.0
+Blackthorn sloes (also on social media) by Marek Michalski under © CC BY-NC 2.0